Frisbee

 A wide range is available of flying disc variants.
 Those for disc golf are usually smaller but denser compared to ultimate frisbee, and tailored for particular flight profiles to increase or decrease stability and distance.
 The longest recorded disc throw is by David Wiggins Jr. with a distance of 1109 feet.
 Disc dog sports use relatively slow-flying discs made of more pliable material to better resist a dog's bite and prevent injury to the dog.
-Flying rings are also available which typically travel significantly farther than any traditional flying disc.
+Flying rings are also available which typically travel significantly further than any traditional flying disc.
 Illuminated discs are made of phosphorescent plastic or contain chemiluminescent fluid or battery-powered LEDs for play after dark.
 Others whistle when they reach a certain velocity in flight.